 Recent notable performances include i sleep alone at Nagoya University/Japan (Jeremy Huw Williams; Paula Fan), franz at City of London Guildhall (London Philharmonic Orchestra), johannes at World Saxophone Congress Zagreb 2018 Place (Tenor Saxophone Collective) and ... yng nghrog ar gangau'r helyg draw., co-commission with Tŷ Cerdd (Cantemus Chamber Choir; Huw Williams).

-Upcoming projects for 2018 include a song-cycle collaboration with composer and pianist Michael Finnissy, plus a new work for the Hebrides Ensemble as part of the 2018 CROSSROADS International Contemporary Music Festival Salzburg.
+Upcoming projects for 2018 include a song-cycle collaboration with composer and pianist Michael Finnissy, a new work for The Berkeley Ensemble as part of Tŷ Cerdd’s CoDI Chamber, plus a new work for the Hebrides Ensemble as part of the 2018 CROSSROADS International Contemporary Music Festival Salzburg.

 Based in South East England, Nathan is currently Performance Manager, Visiting Tutor in Music Composition, Conductor of the New Voices Consort and New Music Collective and Postgraduate Research Scholar at Royal Holloway, University of London.